bgaillard/readonly.nvim/README.md

 To upgrade your configuration from version 1 to version 2 you just need to do 2 things.

- 1. Version 1 of the plugin used a `secure_files` option which has been removed and replaced by a new `pattern` option.
+ 1. Version 1 of the plugin used a `secured_files` option which has been removed and replaced by a new `pattern` option.

     The `secured_files` option used standard Lua [Patterns](https://www.lua.org/pil/20.2.html) syntax.